Skip to main content

 After the birth

 The cut in your skin will be closed.
-This is either done with dissolvable stitches or stitches or staples that need to be removed after 5 to 7 days.
+This is either done with dissolvable stitches or staples that need to be removed after 5 to 7 days.

 Your baby

 Your baby will be checked by a midwife.
-Depending on your situation there may be a paediatric (children's health) doctor present for the delivery.
+Depending on your situation there may be a paediatric (children's health) doctor at the delivery.

-Babies born by caesarean may need a small amount of oxygen.
-They may need mucus sucked out of their mouth and nose to help them to cry.
+Babies born by caesarean may need to be given a small amount of oxygen.
+They may need mucus sucked out of their mouth and nose to help them cry.

-Your midwife will help you and your partner enjoy safe skin to skin contact with your baby when ready.
+Your midwife will help you and your partner enjoy safe skin-to-skin contact with your baby as soon as possible.

 Slaintecare logo